Sec Insider Trading Reports

 4. Front Running

-If a person trades a security before a large order has been placed for that security.
+If security is bought or sold before a sizable order was placed for it.
 If that person has access to material, nonpublic information about the security.
 Then that person may be accused of engaging in the practice of front running.
 Front running is when a person trades a security before a large order has been placed for that security.
 When someone trades a security before a large order has been placed for that security, they are engaging in the practice of front running.
 Traders who engage in the practice of front running do so with the intention of gaining an unfair advantage in the market by making use of significant information that is not readily available to the general public concerning specific security.

 In the vast majority of countries and regions on the face of the planet, it is against the law to race at the head of a pack of other competitors while they are competing.
 Insiders who participate in trading of this kind violate the law and put themselves in jeopardy of having to face legal repercussions as a direct result of their actions.
 This is due to the fact that they have breached the duty that they owe to the company by divulging the information, which has led to the company incurring a loss as a direct result of the actions that they have taken.